LazyButCaffeinated/Analysis-of-IP-Visibility-in-Network-Scanning-Using-Tor/README.md

 Ports to scan

+Reports are generated automatically after the scan completes.

-Conclusion
+🏁 Conclusion

-This project shows how routing network scans through a proxy affects source IP visibility and scan behavior.
+This project highlights how proxy-based routing changes source IP visibility during network scans and how it affects scan accuracy.
-It also demonstrates how scan data can be stored in structured text reports for later analysis.
+It combines hands-on scanning, traffic analysis, and persistent reporting into a single, practical workflow.